 Decoding calcium signalling crosstalk in cardiac hypertrophy

 Supervised with Dr Vijay Rajagopal, Greg investigated calcium signalling in heart muscle cells using imaging data and mathematical models.
 He showed that two distinct messages can be conveyed simultaneously by modifying the shape of the calcium curve, providing clues for how calcium signals may be encoded and decoded in many cell types.
-Greg has now taken up a position at CSL Ltd.
+Greg is currently Research Scientist – Image Analytics & Systems Biology at CSL Innovation.

 David Budden (PhD 2017)

 The Systems Biology of Eukaryotic Transcription

 Supervised with Dr Melissa Davis (Bioinformatics, WEHI), David’s research involved modeling the regulation of gene expression using machine learning and information-theoretic approaches, with particular focus on the interactions and feedback mechanisms between transcription factors, histone modifications and microRNAs in cancer.
-Following a Postdoctoral Fellowship at MIT, David took took up a role as Research Engineer at DeepMind.
+Following a Postdoctoral Fellowship at MIT, David took took up a role as Research Engineer at DeepMind in London.

 Joe Cursons (Research Fellow 2012-2016)

 Joe completed his PhD and a postdoctoral fellowship in the Systems Biology Lab.
 Joe’s PhD work considered ERK-MAPK signalling in situ in the epidermis (skin) from both experimental and modelling perspectives, while his postdoctoral work focused on analysis of transcriptional datasets in cancer.
-Joe is currently a Research Fellow at the Walter and Eliza Hall Institute, and is currently head of Computational Biology & Bioinformatics at oNKo-Innate Pty Ltd, a discovery-stage biotechnology company dedicated to immuno-oncology target identification and therapeutic development.
+Joe was then a Senior Research Officer at the Walter and Eliza Hall Institute, and is currently head of Computational Biology & Bioinformatics at oNKo-Innate Pty Ltd, a discovery-stage biotechnology company dedicated to immuno-oncology target identification and therapeutic development.